ChrisW-priv/PersonalVault/projects/Learn DBT.md

 ---
-title: Untitled
+title: Learn DBT
-description: ""
+description: Learn how to manage databases using a dbt scripts.
+This should allow me to manage the databases in a manageable way.
 date: 2025-05-14
 tags:
   - project
+  - work
-important: false
+important: true
-status: todo
+status: in-progress
 ---

 ## Action Items